On this page:

 2021-22 also brought increased storm activity with heavy downpours resulting in localised flooding of our waterways.

-Particularly in the far east of the state, with the most recent storm occurring over in early April 2022.
-During this event, East Gippsland experienced intense and heavy rainfall varying between 230mm-300mm.
-As well as high wind and storm surges along the coastline.
+During the April 2022 storm event, East Gippsland experienced intense and heavy rainfall varying between 230 mm and 300 mm, as well as high wind and storm surges along the coastline.

-Many areas adversely impacted by high rainfall events were sites previously impacted by the 2019-20 bushfires and which have only recently re-opened or sites that had previously been hit by similar storm events in October and June 2021.
+Many areas adversely impacted by high rainfall events were sites previously impacted by the 2019-20 bushfires and which had only recently re-opened or sites that had previously been hit by similar storm events in the initial years of the program.

 Supply chain disruptions